franxi2953/MutationAnalysis_v2.1/README.md

 ### Introduction

-We have started this project aiming to develop a series of tools for analyzing the existing primers for nCov diagnosis.
+We embarked on this project with the primary aim of developing a series of tools for analyzing the existing primers used in nCoV diagnosis.

-Specifically, the goal of the following library is to provide a simple framework for analyzing the mutation rate in huge amounts of its sequences data (>8k sequences).
+Specifically, our goal with this library is to provide a straightforward framework for analyzing the mutation rate in a vast amount of sequence data (>8k sequences).

-The objective is to use this information to compare different primer sets (RT-PCR, RT-LAMP...) and predict which of them would work better, regarding the conservation of the targeted regions.
+By doing so, we can effectively compare different primer sets (RT-PCR, RT-LAMP, etc.) and make predictions about their performance in conserving the targeted regions.

-In the "OLD" folder you could find the beta version of the library functions, when they were just Jupyter Lab scripts.
+In the "OLD" folder, you will find the beta version of the library functions when they were still in the form of Jupyter Lab scripts.

-### Next steps (Help welcomed!)

-Sketch for now.
-More details on https://miro.com/app/board/o9J_le5Y2xc=/